 An easier way to describe the placement of the grip is to reference the edges of bevels and align the V-shaped groove that forms between your thumb and index finger.
 This is the method we will be using in this article.

 For the backhand, the system is in reverse.
-We begin with the continental tennis grip (position 4 in illustration below) as the starting point and work counter-clockwise towards the eastern backhand (position 5 in illustration below) and semi-western backhand (position 6 in illustration below) grips respectively.
+We begin with the continental tennis grip (position 4 in the illustration below) as the starting point and work counter-clockwise towards the eastern backhand (position 5 in the illustration below) and semi-western backhand (position 6 in the illustration below) grips respectively.